FoundationDB/fdb-record-layer/docs/GettingStarted.md

 ```

-Now we are ready to define our record types and indexes we will use through the *record meta-data*.
+Now we are ready to define the record types and indexes we will use through the *record meta-data*.
 We can think of this as a type of schema definition for our application.
 We’ll define our meta-data
 as a set of protobuf messages.
-For this example we will create a very simple meta-data definition
+For this example, we will create a very simple meta-data definition
 for our application that will keep track of customer orders for flowers.
 Let's create a directory
 (if it doesn't already exist) in our project `src/main/proto` and add the file `record_layer_demo.proto`
 in that directory: